SQLite the only database you will ever need in most cases

 - If your machine is extremely write busy, like accepting thousand upon thousands of simultaneous write requests every second, then you also need a client-server setup because a client-server database is specifically build to handle that.

 - If you're working with very big datasets, like in the terabytes size.
 A client-server approach is better suited for large datasets because the database will split files up into smaller files whereas SQLite only works with a single file.

-I have run SQLite as a web application database with thousands concurrent writes every second, coming from different HTTP requests, without any delays or issues.
+Still, I have run SQLite as a website database with thousands concurrent writes every second, coming from different HTTP requests, without any delays or issues.
 This is because even on a very busy site, the hardware is extremely fast and fully capable of handling that.

 If you setup SQLite correctly, then in about 99% of the time you actually only need that.

-But, what is so great about SQLite then, you might ask?
+But, what exactly is so great about SQLite, you might ask?

-You can split up your database into multiple separate databases, and you can even give each user his/hers own database on the server.
-Depending on the application type, you can have a single database that contains all user account information, such as username and password, and you use this for the login session, but once the login has been confirmed, you use another personal database for the work the client is doing.
+You can split up your database into multiple separate databases, and you can even give each user his own database on the server.
+Depending on the application type, you can have a single database that contains all user account information, such as username and password, and you use that for login sessions.
+Then when the login has been confirmed, you use another personal database for the work the client is doing.
 Should the client ever need a copy of his database, simply copy the file and ship it.

-Please note that it is only safe to make a copy of an SQLite database file as long as there are no transactions in progress by any process.
-If the previous transaction failed, then it is important that any rollback journal (the -journal file) or write-ahead log (the -wal file) be copied together with the database file itself.
+Please note that it is only safe to make a copy of an SQLite database file as long as there are no transactions in progress by any processes.
+If the previous transaction failed, then it is important that any rollback journal (the "*-journal" file) or write-ahead log (the "*-wal" file) be copied together with the database file itself.
 The recommended way to make a backup is to use the Online Backup API.

 Take a look at the Command Line Shell For SQLite to see some of the really cool stuff you can do with SQLite.